mrfatguy/phonegap-bootstrap-demo/README.md

 * Twitter Bootstrap itself and examples of using it,

-* Font Awesome library along with some examples,
+* Font Awesome font library along with some cool examples,

 * Some examples of using AJAX / JSON calls from PhoneGap application,

+* Very cool and superb customizable digital display, purely in Javascript, from [3quarks.com](http://www.3quarks.com/en/SegmentDisplay/index.html),

 * Simple theme (stylesheet switcher) allowing dynamic (client-side) look change plus all the free Bootstrap themes / styles from Bootswatch.com.